akshayms/savanna/doc/source/quickstart.rst

 1.2 OpenStack compute has to have floating IP autoassigment.
 You can read more here: http://docs.openstack.org/trunk/openstack-compute/admin/content/associating-public-ip.html

-1.3 Git should be installed on the machine where EHO_API will be deployed.
+1.3 Git should be installed on the machine where Savanna_API will be deployed.

-1.4 Your OpenStack should have flavors with 'm1.small' and 'm1.medium' names defined because these flavors are referenced by EHO's default Node Templates.
+1.4 Your OpenStack should have flavors with 'm1.small' and 'm1.medium' names defined because these flavors are referenced by Savanna's default Node Templates.
 You can check which flavors you have by running

 .. sourcecode:: bash